Applicants for a §401 Water Quality Certification (WQC) shall comply with the process outlined in

-Activities conducted within surface waters may qualify for General Certification or require Individual Certification from the Division of Water, pursuant to KRS 224.16-050(2)
+Some activities imapcting streams and wetlands may qualify for General Certification or require Individual Certification from the Division of Water, pursuant to KRS 224.16-050(2).

 Activities that qualify for General Certification: